I. The Architecture of Ghosts

 I see it through the Parable of the Talents.

 If the garden is a gift, then wasting that gift is a failure of stewardship.
 In the weightless years, technology was a way to escape reality—to work 100 hours without ever touching the earth.
 Now, technology is a way to deepen my engagement with reality.
 The Sous-Vide is a practical liturgy; it allows me to take a tough chuck roast—a humble cut—and through the precision of a 36-hour cook at precisely the right temperature, transform it into something magnificent.
-It allows me to start cooking that meat on a Friday at breakfast and walk away to the workshop or the daycare run, take the kids to swim lessons on Saturday, and still be able to serve it to friends for a Saturday Lunch.
+It allows me to start cooking that meat on a Friday at breakfast and walk away to the workshop or the daycare run, take the kids to swim lessons on Saturday morning, and still be able to serve a feast to friends for Saturday Lunch.

 The Chamber Vacuum isn’t a gadget; it is a transformation chamber.
 It allows us to capture the abundance of a harvest and hold it for the scarcity of winter.
 It is the "IT-brain" applied to the mandate of the provider.
 I am not "hacking" my life to make it faster; I am using precision to make it slower, more deliberate, and more beautiful (and, if I may trumpet my own horn, very tasty indeed).